5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Param:

-* id - provide the guid id for the desired instance entity to be deleted ex.
+* id - provide the guid id for the desired Instance entity to be deleted ex.
 7865bd0f-62c6-421d-a82d-1d9a16223b64.

 Return:

-* 200 - Success, instance was deleted.
+* 200 - Success, Instance was deleted.
 * 404 - Instance was not found.
 * 500 - An error occurred.